PaulDMendoza/Presentations/AngularJS/demoApp/talk.md

 - Complete framework to build an app.
 - You could build an entire app with AngularJS
 - Don't need any jQuery (ie finding things by IDs)
-- Less JavaScript for trivial data binding tasks
+- Less JavaScript
-- Use HTML to define data layout meaning easier for designers
+- Easier for designers - HTML to define data layout meaning easier for designers
 - Bind user interfaces directly to POJO (Plain Old JavaScript Objects)
 - Write less code
 - Easy to get started with